 The same goes for a tri-blend t shirt.
 Some tri-blends can be printed on to achieve a vinatge or worn in look.
 When done correctly it can result in an extremely comfortable shirt - a super soft tee coupled with a super soft ink equals super comfort!

-Lastly, for polyester, discharge printing will not work.
+Lastly, for 100% polyester, discharge printing will not work.
 However, there are still some options for water based inks.
-There are inks called blockers that can be print on the shirt, then water based in top.
+There are inks called blockers that can be printed on the shirt, then water based inks on top.
 A super soft hand like printing on a cotton shirt can't be achieved but it might still be a better option than plastisol.
 Another solution is to used a water based silicone ink.
-This stretch and soft ink is perfect for polyester but it is quite pricey.
-Most of the time people prefer a regulat plastisol ink on polyester garments in order to save on costs.
+This stretchy and soft ink is perfect for polyester but it is quite pricey.
+Most of the time people prefer a regular plastisol ink on polyester garments in order to save on costs.